cjneely10/EukMetaSanity/README.md

 #### Report (optional)
 Copy and edit the `report-config.yaml` config file to fit your analysis needs.
 Set the `INPUT/base` section to be either `run` or `refine`, depending on which set of predictions you want to annotate.
-You may also adjust the tier you wish to annotate.
 Activate your `EukMS_report` conda environment.

 Annotate gene models using the command:

 ```
-EukMetaSanity -c report-config.yaml report
+yapim run -c report-config.yaml -p /path/to/EukMetaSanity/EukMetaSanity/report-pipeline
 ```

 This will update the directory structure: